lambdaclass/lambda_ethereum_rust/crates/l2/README.md

 ![](../../cmd/ethereum_rust_l2/assets/config_create.cast.gif)

 ### Initialize the network

 > [!IMPORTANT]
+> Before this step, make sure the Docker daemon is running.

+> [!IMPORTANT]
 > Add the SPI_PROVER=mock env variable to the command (to run the prover you need ).